interrogator/jason-lee-iran/README.md

 ![52.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i52.jpg)

-This is Chogha Zanbil the best preserved stepped pyramid in the world.
+This is Chogha Zanbil: the best preserved stepped pyramid in the world.
 The only country that could possibly rival the sites in Iran is Egypt.

 ---

 ![53.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i53.jpg)

-> Azadi Square, Tehran:

 "It has been the site of two of Iran's most epochal protest movements.
 In 1979, thousands of Iranians gathered in Azadi — which means Freedom — Square for numerous protests that eventually led to the overthrow of the Shah.
 Almost 30 years later, another generation of Iranians flooded the square, this time trying to start a revolution to throw out the once revolutionary regime."

 http://www.time.com/time/specials/packages/article/0,28804,2047066_2047070_2047074,00.html

+> Azadi Square, Tehran

 ---